Learn how to measure windows with this handy chart:

 How to Properly Measure the Rough Opening

-It’s vital that new windows fit into the openings that you have available, so you must measure carefully.
-In order to determine the right size windows for your home, a decent amount of research has to be completed.
-First take a horizontal measurement of the frame.
-To do this you should measure the distance across your frame at the top, at the middle and at the bottom.
+- First, take a horizontal measurement of the window frame.
+To do this, measure the distance across your frame at the top, at the middle, and at the bottom.
 Write down the smallest measurement of the three figures.
 The smallest measurement is the one to reference when purchasing a window.
 Do the same thing when measuring the height.
 Take a measurement at the center of the window and at either side to see which section is the smallest.
 Keep the two smallest numbers, one for the width and one for height and rely on those to make your purchasing decisions.

 Measuring a Window Before Purchasing